Kenneth S. Wilsbach: Military career

 Wilsbach was commissioned in 1985 as a distinguished graduate of the University of Florida's Air Force Reserve Officer Training Corps program, and earned his pilot wings in 1986 at Laughlin Air Force Base, Texas.
 He has commanded a fighter squadron, an operations group, and two wings, and has held various staff assignments including director of operations, Combined Air Operations Center, and director of operations, United States Central Command.

 Wilsbach served as director of operations for Pacific Air Forces at Hickam Air Force Base in Hawaii.
 From 2006 through 2008 he served as commander of the 53rd Wing at Eglin Air Force Base in Florida.

 Wilsbach was promoted to the rank of brigadier general on 17 August 2009 and served as the commander of the 18th Wing at Kadena Air Base, Japan.
 He was the commander, 9th Air and Space Expeditionary Task Force- Iraq; Commander-Air, U.S. Forces- Iraq; and Chief of Staff-Air, International Security Assistance Force Joint Command.
 He oversaw three air expeditionary air wings and three expeditionary groups consisting of more than 6,900 Airmen directly engaged in combat operations, and advised on joint expeditionary tasked/individual augmentee taskings in the Iraq combined joint operating area.
 Additionally, Wilsbach served as the Central Command Combined Forces Air Component Commander's personal representative to the commander of Headquarters ISAF as well as the Commander-Air to the Commander U.S. Forces- Iraq, ensuring the optimal integration of air and space power in support of Headquarters ISAF and Operation Enduring Freedom missions.

 In June 2018, while serving as commander of the Eleventh Air Force, Wilsbach was nominated for reassignment as deputy commander of United States Forces Korea and commander of the Seventh Air Force.
 In May 2020, Wilsbach was nominated for promotion to general and reassignment as commander, Pacific Air Forces (PACAF), and Air Component Commander for United States Indo-Pacific Command.

 In May 2023, Wilsbach was nominated for assignment as commander, Air Combat Command.

 Wilsbach has flown 71 combat missions in Operations Northern Watch, Southern Watch and Enduring Freedom.

-On August 11, 2025 Wilsbach passed command of Air Combat Command to General Adrian L. Spain after finishing his three years tenured as commanding General of Air Combat Command.
+On 11 August 2025, Wilsbach passed command of Air Combat Command to General Adrian L. Spain after finishing his three years tenured as commanding General of Air Combat Command.

-United States Air Force Chief of Staff
+Air Force Chief of Staff

-After only a month of retiring, General Wilsbach was recalled to active-duty for appointment as the 24th chief of staff of the Air Force, succeeding the retiring General David W. Allvin.
+Only after a month into his transition period for retirement, General Wilsbach was recalled to active-duty for appointment as the 24th chief of staff of the Air Force, succeeding the retiring General David W. Allvin.

-On November 1, 2025, Senate confirmed Wilsbach to be the next Chief of Staff of the United States Air Force.
+On 1 November 2025, the Senate confirmed Wilsbach to be the chief of staff of the Air Force.

+In 2025, the Department of Defense purchased a Steinway Grand Piano worth over $98,000 for Wilsbach's government provided quarters.

+On 6 March 2026 he sent a letter to the entire Air Force, the second since he became chief of staff, telling airmen to be prepared to support the war with Iran that began on 28 February 2026.